-Orlow studied Fine Art at Central Saint Martins College of Art & Design and The Slade School of Art, London and philosophy at the University of Geneva, graduating with a PhD in Fine Art in 2002.
+Uriel Orlow is a Swiss-born artist who lives and works in London and Zurich.
+He studied Fine Art at Central Saint Martins College of Art & Design and The Slade School of Art, London and philosophy at University of Geneva.
+He was the recipient of a prestigious Swiss Art Award in both 2008 and 2009.